-In the world of Mexican Lucha Libre, even with all the outlandish costumes, outrageous characters, and obviously choreographed maneuvers done in and out of the ring, kayfabe is still a big part of the illusion portrayed by these gladiators of the sport.
+In the world of Mexican Lucha Libre, even with all the outlandish costumes, outrageous characters, and obviously choreographed maneuvers done in and out of the ring, kayfabe is still a big part of the illusion portrayed by these gladiators.

 It is not unusual to see wrestling magazines being sold next to similar ones covering the sports of MMA and Boxing.
 Highlights and results of Lucha Libre cards are broadcast on sporting news shows the equivalent of ESPN’s SportsCenter in the USA.
 The wrestlers seem to always use the word "real" when interviewed to continuously try and dispel any doubt that what is portrayed inside the ring is nothing short of legit competition.
-And if they need to put an unfortunate reporter in a very tight submission hold or give them a good slap on the chest to prove that what they do isn’t "fake", well so be it.
+And if they need to put an unfortunate reporter in a very tight submission hold or give them a good slap on the chest to prove that what they do isn’t fake, well so be it.
 Their opponents are "rivals" and many do not break character even off-camera.
 The real names of the competitors are rarely known until they lose their mask, retire, or pass away.
-The line between reality and kayfabe is blurred in Mexican Lucha Libre, more so than in the current wrestling product presented in the USA.
+The line between reality and kayfabe is blurred in Lucha Libre, more so than in the current American wrestling product.

 Incredibly, in this day and age, there are a good number of Lucha Libre fans that still believe what they’re seeing is a competitive sport, and they take it very seriously.
 There are cheering sections for the faces or "técnicos" and for the heels or "rudos."
 It’s almost like going into a time machine where kayfabe was the law, and the "Apter Mags" were gospel.
 In Mexico, there’s a vibe where kayfabe still has a strong pulse.

-But where is the balance of protecting the business and breaking character if it means that a person’s life might be saved?
+But where is the balance of protecting the business and breaking character if it means that a person’s life may be at stake?

 Why Weren’t Medical Personnel at the Venue?

-It took over five minutes for medical personnel to arrive at Silver King’s side to offer help.
+It took over five minutes for medical personnel to arrive to Silver King’s aid.
 It begs the question: Why were they not in the venue?
-In legitimate combat sports like Boxing and MMA, where the athletics commissions are involved, would medical attention have taken so long?
+In legitimate combat sports like Boxing and MMA, where the athletic commissions are involved, would medical attention have taken so long?

 This latest tragedy is in some ways similar to another in-ring death by Mexican wrestler "Hijo Del Perro Aguayo" while facing Rey Misterio Jr. in 2015.
-Even when a wrestler is obviously hurt, they have chosen to somehow finish the match and not stop it immediately in order to check on the wrestler.
+Even when a wrestler is obviously hurt, they’ve chosen to somehow finish the match and not break kayfabe to check on his condition.
 Unfortunately, the referees in both instances were either oblivious to what was going on or believed that the unresponsiveness of the wrestler was part of the show, take your pick.
 And once more, medical attention was painfully slow to arrive.

 @SCortinas tweeted, "…a regretful circumstance where once again, rearing its ugly head, zero help, and negligence on behalf of the organizers of a wrestling show.
 The death of Hijo Del Perro Aguayo didn’t teach us anything, and now another great wrestler is taken from us."